larsOhne/pvdn/pvdn/detection/README.md

 Once you converted the file structure you can use the train and test scripts provided in the original YoloV5 implementation [here](https://github.com/ultralytics/yolov5).
-We tested our code with the version **v5.0** and the commit `6187edcb53eb7982a23c5b0d3f1ab35d5d906ba6`.
+For the [IROS 2021 publication](https://ieeexplore.ieee.org/abstract/document/9636162?casa_token=ssjoAGK3j5YAAAAA:BGvMEDmm11IUOuylGRecXOZ_yfGqTIgOFCwVapEP3xkpe7MXlDNFP75IT8mNOrvVZsjClWgfJe8XDg), we tested our code with the version **v5.0** and the commit `6187edcb53eb7982a23c5b0d3f1ab35d5d906ba6`.
+For the [preprint paper](https://arxiv.org/abs/2107.11302), we tested our code with the commit `b83e1a4adcf77ccafa72b22ade6cb3898ccb0e05`.

 ```
 git clone https://github.com/ultralytics/yolov5.git ~/yolov5